TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

    These represent unordered, finite sets of unique, immutable objects.
 As such, they cannot be indexed by any subscript.
 However, they can be iterated over, and the built-in function :func:`len` returns the number of items in a set.
-Common uses for sets are fast membership testing, removing duplicates from a sequence, and computing mathematical operations such as intersection, union, difference, and symmetric difference.
+Common uses for sets are fast membership testing, removing duplicates kutoka a sequence, and computing mathematical operations such as intersection, union, difference, and symmetric difference.